 To see the granite monument that marks the site of the initial point, you'll walk along an elevated boardwalk above the headwater swamp in which the monument is located.
 The L’Anguille Chapter of the National Society Daughters of the American Revolution in Marianna placed the marker at the initial point in 1926 following the discovery by two surveyors, in 1921, of the gum trees that were marked by the initial surveyors back in 1815.
 That discovery focused attention on the site located at the junction of Lee, Monroe and Phillips counties in a headwater swamp in the Little Cypress Creek watershed that had gone unheralded for more than a century.
 The Arkansas General Assembly passed legislation in 1961 designating the area an Arkansas state park.

 As you walk along the boardwalk, you'll experience the captivating beauty and natural sounds of the surrounding swamp.
-Along the boardwalk, interpretive wayside exhibits tell about the Louisiana Purchase and describe the flora and fauna of the swamp.
+Along the boardwalk, interpretive wayside exhibits tell about the Louisiana Purchase and describe the wild flora and fauna of the swamp.
 This headwater swamp is representative of the swamplands that were common in eastern Arkansas before the vast bottomlands were drained and cleared for farming and commercial purposes.

 Louisiana Purchase State Park is located south of Brinkley.
 From I-40 at Brinkley, take U.S. 49 and travel 21 miles south, then go two miles east on Ark.
 362 to the park.